microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - set-blocking@2.0.0
  - yargs-parser@21.1.1

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Copyright (c) 2016, Contributors